A Complete Characterization of Pythagorean Hodograph Preserving Mappings

-\begin{example} In \cite{Perez_Fernandez_2023}, it was shown that a conformal polynomial parametrization $\mathbb{R}^2\rightarrow\mathbb{R}^3$ is necessarily harmonic and thus minimal.
-As an immediate consequence, we see that in this dimension all polynomial PH preserving maps are minimal surfaces with a polynomial square on the diagonal of its first fundamental form.
+\begin{example} In \cite{Perez_Fernandez_2023}, it was shown that a conformal polynomial parametrization $\mathbb{R}^2\rightarrow\mathbb{R}^3$ is necessarily harmonic, whence minimal.
+As an immediate consequence, we see that in this dimension all polynomial PH-preserving maps are minimal surfaces with a polynomial square on the diagonal of its first fundamental form.
 In contrast, rational conformal parametrizations are not yet classified.
 A simple way to obtain such a parametrization is to apply, e.g., a~spherical inversion to a polynomial one.
 The simplest example is then a conformal parameterization of the sphere

 which is the image of the~plane under a~ spherical inversion.
-It is easy to~verify that this map is not only conformal but also PH preserving.
+It is easy to~verify that this map is not only conformal but also PH-preserving.
 In addition, in \cite{Fernandez12}, the author constructed a family of conformal maps given by

 where $\lambda_i$ are parameters.
 The family is homogeneous in $\lambda_i$, i.e., it describes in fact a~one-dimensional set of surfaces up to scaling.
 For $\lambda_1/\lambda_2 = 0$ the surface becomes a sphere.
 For all other parameter values, the surface is neither minimal nor a conformal image of a~minimal surface.
 Examples corresponding to different values of $\lambda_1/\lambda_2$ are shown in Fig.~\ref{fig:ph preserving surfaces}.
 The first fundamental form of the family is